 Reese “Just Want Another Chance” (1988)

-How exactly Saunderson created the original Reese bass sound has been a matter of heated debate over the years.
-In an interview, Saunderson revealed that he experimented with his Casio CZ-5000 to create the dark, warbling sound.
+How exactly Saunderson created the original Reese bass sound has been a matter of heated debate among producers over the decades.
+Thanks to recent interviews, Saunderson revealed that he experimented with his Casio CZ-3000 to create the dark, warbling sound — you can even watch him recreate the sound here.

 There was no real theory behind it, besides experimentation to make something happen differently to what was was already there.
 You get a lot of patches and stuff – anybody can use them and play the [synth] – but it’s a little different when you start doing stuff like that, mixing another sound in, and coming up with something unique.
 I can usually tell when I have it right just by how the impact of the sound feels when I play on the keyboard, whether it’s a deep Reese bass or any other type of bass.